KnapsackPro/knapsack-pro-core-js/README.md

 ## Development

+1. Install dependencies

 ```
 $ npm install
 ```

-Compile typescript code with `gulp`.
+2. Compile typescript code with `gulp`.
 The output will be in `bin` directory.

 ```
 $ npm start
 ```

-Register this package globally in your local system.
+3. Register this package globally in your local system.
 This way we will be able to develop other npm packages dependent on `@knapsack-pro/core`:

 ```
 $ npm link